 - What if my records are wrong?

 If factual details are wrong (such as your date of birth) we will correct them when you give us proof of the changes you want us to make.
 If you disagree with what is written in your records – for example, if your view of what happened is different from what has been recorded – we will add your account of events to your file.
-We need to receive this request in writing and the Council or the Trust has 21 days to make any changes to your records.
+We need to receive this request in writing and the Trust has 1 month to investigate and make any necessary changes to your records.
 We will write to you to tell you what action has been taken.